Looking for the best Disney park for teenagers?

 Of course, you can’t get back to the attractions, but you can cue up to the rope that separates the entrance from the rides.
 Hence the term, “rope drop.”

-For our first ride, we head straight to the one ride that we know we would be really disappointed if we didn’t get to ride.
+For our first ride, we head straight to the one ride that we know we would be disappointed if we didn’t get to ride.

 This is most often the ride that has the crazy wait time or the ride that doesn’t have a single rider (see the next tip).
 More often than not this will be a new or newer attraction.